HeribertoUroza/heriberto.dev/README.md

 ### Wire Frames
 https://www.figma.com/file/ZNvn04T4gYz0WQdCYXK2DG/heriberto.dev?node-id=0%3A1

+### V2
+New minimalist design
+Figma updated with new style
+Mobile design needed

 ### Future Features
 1. The Tie will change colors on different pages
 2. If you go to the site on the weekend, the tie is loosen